-Foreclosed Real Estate
+Other Real Estate Owned

-Real estate properties acquired through, or in lieu of, foreclosure are to be sold and are initially recorded at the fair value of the properties less estimated costs of disposal.
+Real estate properties no longer used by the Bank or acquired through, or in lieu of, foreclosure are to be sold and are initially recorded at the fair value of the properties less estimated costs of disposal.
 Any write-down to fair value at the time of transfer to foreclosed real estate is charged to the allowance for credit losses.
 Properties are evaluated regularly to ensure that the recorded amounts are supported by their current fair values.
 Any subsequent reductions in carrying values and revenues and expenses from the operations of properties are charged to operations.
-The Company had no foreclosed real estate at December 31, 2021 and 2020.
+The Company had no foreclosed real estate at December 31, 2022 and 2021.
+Other real estate owned from bank owned premises measured at fair value less costs to sell \$1,345,000 and \$0 at December 31, 2022 and 2021, respectively.